 Philips High School has an extensive transition programme for pupils.
 We regularly have events and taster session with partner primary schools to familiarise pupils with the school site in years 5 and 6.
 The school holds an open evening and encourages visits during the school day for prospective pupils and parents.

 Pupils in KS4 receive an extensive programme in order to make them ready to progress to post 16 provisions.
 Representatives from colleges are invited into school in order to speak to the pupils.

-|Who can parents/carers contact for further information?
+11. Who can parents/carers contact for further information?

 There are many members of staff who will also impact on a child’s education at Philips and school staff welcome contact with parents.
 Philips High School has a robust and successful pastoral system.
-All pupils are in a form and have a form tutor; they are overseen by a head of year.
-If pupils have SEN, the SENCO or the assistant SENCO can also be contacted.
-The Assistant Head teacher, care and guidance, is the point of contact for all issues regarding safeguarding.
+All pupils are in a form and have a form tutor; they are overseen by two Heads of Year.
+If pupils have SEN, the SENCO or SEN manager can also be contacted.
+The school’s safeguarding lead is a point of contact for all issues regarding safeguarding.
 The designated teacher for Looked After Children (CYPIC) is a point of contact for professionals and carers.
 In addition to this, two members of SLT are deputy safeguarding leads.

 If a parent/carer is considering joining the school they should contact Mrs Wiggins, the head teacher’s secretary, in order to arrange a visit to the school and an appointment with the head teacher.
 Other school staff may be invited to this meeting.
 Staff can be contacted via the school office and the school’s email system.

 How the Governing Body involves other bodies in meeting the needs of pupils and in supporting families.